DemiG07/space-game-ui-case-study/README.md

-# 🚀 Space Miner UI – Mobile Game Interface Case Study
+# 🚀 Astral Odessey UI – Mobile Game Interface Case Study

 A mobile sci-fi game UI concept inspired by games like *ExoMiner*.
 This case study demonstrates my approach to designing clean, futuristic interfaces for mobile gameplay — focusing on HUD, menus, and iconography optimized for touch.